• About

 High Protein Hummus Recipe

-Published: Jan 19, 2023 by Abhi
+Modified: Nov 9, 2025· Published: Jan 19, 2023 by Abhi.

-Try this high-protein hummus recipe, a twist to the classic chickpea dip with a flavour of garlic and mint- that’s so tempting, and you will crave more!!
+Try this high-protein hummus recipe, a twist to the classic chickpea dip with a flavor of garlic and mint- that’s so tempting, and you will crave more!!
+This hummus is high in protein, calcium, fiber, and minerals.
+Worth a try!

 protein hummus in a white bowl on a woodern platform